 11. Jane Lynch

 Jane Lynch has gone through a few addictions.
 She struggled with alcohol, drinking copious amounts of Miller Light beers.
 She got sober in 1991 when she realized she was drinking herself into the ground.
-She then got addicted to cold medicine, Nyquil to be exact.
-She had depression and she called Nyquil syrup her ‘happy oblivion.’
+She then got addicted to cold medicine.
+She had depression, and she called Nyquil syrup her ‘happy oblivion.’
 Many people will experience depression and addiction at the same time.
-The drugs of choice will often be the perceived solution for the depression.
-It actually worsens it through time and makes recovery more challenging.
+The drugs of choice will often be the perceived solution for depression.
+It actually worsens it through time and makes a recovery more challenging.